top of page

 Serving Congregation Agudath Israel for Nine Decades

-The synagogue itself does not engage in the sale of cemetery plots.
+The synagogue itself does not sell cemetery plots.
 Instead, this responsibility falls to the Congregation Agudath Israel Cemetery Association, an independent entity dedicated to providing cemetery plots to our synagogue members.
-This Cemetery Association has been operational nearly as long as the synagogue has been established.
+This Cemetery Association has been operational nearly as long as the synagogue has existed.

 Buying cemetery plots is easy.
-Just contact us to get the process started.
+Just contact us (https://www.agudathcemetery.org/contactus)to get the process started.

-When the Cemetery Association was first established, it bought plots at Menorah Cemetery, most of the synagogue’s burials have been there.
-Those original blocks, which we call Blocks A, B, C, and D, are almost fully subscribed, except for a few scattered single plots.
+When the Cemetery Association was formed, it bought plots at Menorah Cemetery, so most of the synagogue’s burials have been there.
+Those original blocks, which we call Blocks A, B, C, and D, are nearly fully subscribed, except for a few scattered single plots.
 However, plots are available in Blocks F and G. Please note that Block F requires footstones and does not allow headstones, whereas Block G can accommodate headstones and/or footstones.

 Plots are also available at King Solomon Memorial Park, where footstones with bronze plaques are required.